kkahadze/translation-app/README.md

 This code translates *all* string JSON values to the target language.

-Also if the source language was chosen incorrectly, the user would still like to translate the text/JSON values to the output language.
-If the source language and output language were the same, the text/JSON should remain the same.
+Also if the source language was chosen incorrectly, the text/JSON values will still be translated to the output language.
+If the source language and output language are the same, the text/JSON will remain the same.

 ## How to Run Locally